Plank salmon sandwich with mustard mayonnaise

 • 500 g wild herb salad, washed

-• sweet and sour pickled red onions (vinegar, sugar, water 1:1:1)
+• Sweet and sour pickled red onions (vinegar, sugar, water 1:1:1)

-• 6-8 fried quail eggs
+• 6-8 quail fried eggs

-• 300g mayonnaise
+• 300 g mayonnaise

-• 4-6 tablespoons mustard to taste
+• 4-6 tbsp mustard to taste

 • possibly some white balsamic cream

-• Dill, roughly chopped
+• Dill, coarsely chopped

-• 1 garlic clove, crushed
+• 1 clove of garlic, crushed

-• 8-12 finger-thick slices of potato bread
+• 8-12 finger-thick potato bread slices

 • Salt